 During Semester 7 students are also required to pass a practice NBCOT exam.
 This exam is administered by the OT program and mimics the multiple-choice exam format of the official test.
 The program purchases the practice exam.
 On the designated day students will take the exam at the designated time and location.
-Individual arrangements will be made for students completing Fieldwork II assignments out of town.
 The department will set the passing score.
-Student who do not pass the practice exam will submit an study plan to ensure they are prepared for the official exam after graduation.
+Students who do not pass the practice exam must retake it at their own expense.
+A second failure requires the student to submit an approved study plan to ensure they are prepared for the official exam after graduation.

 The Doctoral Capstone Coordinator (DCC) is responsible for the Capstone Competencies.
-They will address any questions regarding these program requirements which are subject to change based on accreditation or curriculum needs.
+They will address any questions about these program requirements which may change based on accreditation or curriculum needs.